-THE EFIE DEVICE (for narrowband O2 sensors)- If you were to install the above but do nothing else, chances are for most cars your MPG would either stay the same or get worse.
-Why? because the hydroxy is creating a different combustion environment inside your engine.
+THE EFIE DEVICE (for narrowband O2 sensors)- If you were to install the an electrolyzer (generator, cell, etc.) but do nothing else, chances are for most cars your MPG would either stay the same or get worse.
+Why? because the HHO is creating a different combustion environment inside your engine.
 It's an environment your car's ECU and sensors are no longer addressing properly, because you have deviated from factory specs.
 You are now burning your fuel better and reducing hydrocarbon deposits in the exhaust.
 Your o2 sensors are not seeing anywhere near the normal amount of hydrocarbons (pollution) in the exhaust and in fact see more clean oxygen.
 Why is this a problem?
 Because factory programming tells the ECU that a lean burn condition is taking place when in fact it is not.
 The ECU can't allow potential damage to the engine, so it will add more fuel to see the level of hydrocarbons and less oxygen it's used to seeing.
 Any gains created by your HOD system are then swept away by the ECU increasing the fuel consumption.

 Add the EFIE.
 The EFIE (Electronic Fuel Injection Enhancer) effectively tells the ECU through the O2 sensors that the oxygen content of the exhaust is normal, thus restoring the balance and allowing the HOD system to work in a positive direction with fuel economy gains.
-The EFIE "tells" the ECU everything is ok in the exhaust by adding a slight increase in the O2 sensors' voltage to offset the amount of oxygen your HOD system is adding.
+The EFIE "tells" the ECU everything is ok in the exhaust because you have the ability to adjust the switchpoint at which the ECU determines whether your signal is too rich or too lean.